 - On fifth heaven, Prophet Haroon (A.S.)
 [Prophet Aaron]

 - On sixth heaven, Prophet Musa (A.S.)
 [Prophet Moses]

 - On seventh heaven, Prophet Ibrahim (A.S.)
 [Prophet Abraham]

-The Prophet (S.A.W.) was carried to Sidrat Al-Muntaha (a large Lote Tree which marks the end of heavens).
+The Prophet (S.A.W.) was carried to Sidrat Al-Muntaha (a large Lote-Tree which marks the end of heavens).
 Sidrat Al-Muntaha is the boundary which no creation of Allah can pass.
-Jibrael (A.S.) stopped at this tree whereas Prophet Mohammad (S.A.W.) is the only being who is allowed by Allah to pass this boundary.
+Jibrael (A.S.) stopped at this tree whereas Prophet Mohammad (S.A.W.) is the only being who was allowed by Allah to pass this boundary.

 The Messenger of Allah (S.A.W.) was given three things during this blessed journey:

 1- Five daily Prayers (which equal to the reward of fifty daily Prayers).
 (Sahih Bukhari: 7517)